 I’m sharing a basic introduction to the Procreate app and talking about why I love using Procreate for lettering and art.

-Before we get into why I love using Procreate for lettering, let me tell you that this app and hardware that goes with it (iPad Pro and Apple Pencil) is a huge investment!
+Before we get into why I love using Procreate for lettering, let me tell you that this app and hardware that goes with it is a huge investment!
 I would recommend starting brush lettering (or hand lettering too) on paper and really develop your own style before jumping into iPad lettering.
 I personally use the 10.5″ iPad Pro and find that it’s the perfect size for me.
 It fits snuggly in my purse and isn’t too bulky to carry around.
-The 12.9″ iPad Pro is roughly the size of a piece of paper.
+The 12.9″ iPad Pro screen is roughly the size of a piece of paper.
 I don’t regret buying the smaller one, but if you are thinking about purchasing make sure to go into a store and physically compare the two sizes.
 Just my two cents!

 Introduction to Procreate for iPad